Contrasting Intercontinental Exchange (ICE) & The Competition

 Intercontinental Exchange (NYSE: ICE) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it contrast to its rivals?
-We will compare Intercontinental Exchange to related businesses based on the strength of its analyst recommendations, profitability, valuation, institutional ownership, risk, earnings and dividends.
+We will compare Intercontinental Exchange to related businesses based on the strength of its risk, dividends, analyst recommendations, profitability, valuation, earnings and institutional ownership.

-87.4% of Intercontinental Exchange shares are owned by institutional investors.
-Comparatively, 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by institutional investors.
-1.5% of Intercontinental Exchange shares are owned by company insiders.
-Comparatively, 6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

-Intercontinental Exchange has a beta of 0.68, meaning that its share price is 32% less volatile than the S&P 500.
-Comparatively, Intercontinental Exchange’s rivals have a beta of 0.46, meaning that their average share price is 54% less volatile than the S&P 500.
+Intercontinental Exchange has a beta of 0.68, indicating that its stock price is 32% less volatile than the S&P 500.
+Comparatively, Intercontinental Exchange’s rivals have a beta of 0.46, indicating that their average stock price is 54% less volatile than the S&P 500.

-This table compares Intercontinental Exchange and its rivals gross revenue, earnings per share and valuation.
+This is a breakdown of recent ratings and target prices for Intercontinental Exchange and its rivals, as reported by MarketBeat.

 |Intercontinental Exchange